ConceptJunkie/rpn/readme.txt

 rpn is a command-line Reverse-Polish Notation calculator.

-rpn supports arithmetic with arbitrary precision, powers and roots, logarithms, alegbraic functions (including polynomials arithmetic and solving), trigonometric functions, complex nunmbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to
+rpn supports arithmetic with arbitrary precision, powers and roots, logarithms, algebraic functions (including polynomials arithmetic and solving), trigonometric functions, complex numbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to